by Tracy Johnson

 Watch this video as Clark builds toward the story’s “reveal”.

 The drama builds as Clark Griswold raises anticipation by dropping breadcrumbs.
-He keeps the viewer interested throughout, leading to great expectation to find out what’s in that envelope.
+He keeps the viewer interested throughout, leading to the great expectation to find out what’s in that envelope.

 This storytelling technique of using Drama with Delayed Resolution produces a more satisfying result when the surprise is revealed.
 It takes a little longer, but it leads to the Pay Off.